 Cut in investment and demand forecasts.
-Changes in investment forecasts, both from private and public clients, can have a negative impact on the FCC Group.
-Furthermore, the revenues the Business Areas for Environmental Services, Water, Concessions and Real Estate are, to some extent, dependent on the level of demand, which is subject to change as a result of market conditions beyond the control of the FCC Group.
+A decline in GDP in the countries in which the group operates, the increase in public and private debt and changes in the forecasts and investment priorities of current and potential customers may have different negative impacts on the FCC Group.
+Furthermore, the revenues the Business Areas for Environmental Services, Water, Concessions and Real Estate are, to some extent, dependent on the level of demand, which is subject to change as a result of conditions beyond the control of the FCC Group.